-- 1. First step is to install the ESB services (Presumely the JBoss ESB server started already) In a command window, - Go to the \$Overlord/samples/brokerage/supplier folder and execute ant deploy - Go to the \$Overlord/samples/brokerage/broker folder and execute ant deploy - Go to the \$Overlord/samples/common/creditAgency folder and execute ant deploy - 2.
-Go to the \$Overlord/samples/client folder and execute ant runBrokerageClient, which will initially send an 'enquiry' message to the Broker, which will communicate with the set of Suppliers to obtain the best quote.
+- 1. First step is to install the ESB services (Presumely the JBoss ESB server started already) In a command window, Go to the \$Overlord/samples/stateful folder (or \$Overlord/samples/stateless in the stateless approach), execute ant deploy-broker - 2.
+Go to the \$Overlord/samples/client folder and execute ant runBrokerageClient (or ant runStatelessBrokerageClient in stateless approach), which will initially send an 'enquiry' message to the Broker, which will communicate with the set of Suppliers to obtain the best quote.
 The client will then send a 'buy' request, which will result in the Broker performing a credit check before returning a response to the client.